Engineering-Research-and-Development/circular-twain_industrial_data_platform/README.md

 ### Data Persistence Layer

-A set of databases are implemented in the data persistence layer to support all components.
+A set of databases are implicitly implemented in the data persistence layer to support all components.
 In particular:
 - [**mongoDB**](https://www.mongodb.com/docs/) is a non-realtional database that supports both the Marketplace and Orion-LD components
 - [**MySQL**](https://dev.mysql.com/doc/) is a Relational Database Management System that supports the Keyrock components to store users, applications and policies
 - [**elasticsearch**](https://www.elastic.co/guide/index.html) is a non-relational database based on Apache Lucene that implements a powerful search engine for the marketplace

+Moreover, the following components are

 ### Human and Application Layer